deltaswapio/deltaswap/DEVELOP.md

     kubectl exec -c goal-kmd algorand-0 -it shell-demo -- /bin/bash

-### guardiand debugging
+### phylaxd debugging

-Use the `--guardiand_debug` Tilt argument to run guardiand within a dlv session.
+Use the `--phylaxd_debug` Tilt argument to run phylaxd within a dlv session.
 The session will be exposed just like any other Tilt services.
 You can then connect any IDE that supports Go debugging, like IntelliJ (add a "Go Remote" target and specify the host and port your Tilt instance runs on).